abusyd1/Git-Commands/README.md

 To open the file to change, type in the following (replacing filename with the name of the file)
 > vim filename

 It will open the file in read only mode.
-To go into edit mode (or insert mode), press i Now, make your change.
+To go into edit mode (or insert mode), press i.

+Now, make your change.

 To exit insert mode, press esc